Thomas Mertens (virologist)

-Thomas Michael Christian Mertens (born 10 March 1950 in Freiburg im Breisgau) is a German virologist who currently heads the Standing Committee on Vaccination (STIKO), which as part of the Robert Koch Institute advises the German government regarding vaccines.
+Thomas Michael Christian Mertens (born 10 March 1950 in Freiburg im Breisgau) is a German virologist and former head of the Standing Committee on Vaccination (STIKO), which as part of the Robert Koch Institute advises the German government regarding vaccines, in which role he became well-known to a wider audience during the COVID-19 pandemic in Germany.

 Career

 From 1968 to 1976, Mertens first studied chemistry in Cologne and then medicine in Bonn, where he completed his dissertation (Dr. med.) under the supervision of :de:Hans Joachim Eggers in 1976.
 He obtained his medical license (approbation) in 1977.
 In 1984 he completed his habilitation in virology.
 From 1985 until 1991 he was professor at the Institute of Virology in Cologne, after which he moved to University of Ulm, heading the Institute of Virology at the University Clinic there from 1998.
 In 2018 he retired from his position as professor of virology and medical director.
 In his research, Mertens worked extensively on herpes viruses, in particular HCMV.

 In 2004, Mertens joined the Standing Committee on Vaccination (STIKO), and became its head in 2017.
+In November 2023, the Federal Ministry of Health announced that a three-term limit would be applied to STIKO members, implying that Mertens would step down at the end of his term in February 2024.
+In March 2024, Klaus Überla was chosen as new head of STIKO.